mackelec/StepInverter/stm32WarpVerter/Arduino/readme.md

 The software for the stm32_Warpverter is separated into two projects.

 * # stm32_Warpverter project.
-This is the software which runs the stm32_Warpverter.
-It
+  * This is the software which runs the stm32_Warpverter.
+  * The latest version is [stm32_warpverter_009](https://github.com/mackelec/StepInverter/tree/master/stm32WarpVerter/Arduino/stm32_Warpverter/stm32_Warpverter_009)
   *  This software drives stm32_Warpverter PCB.
   *  Make sure tables are created by the Print_Tables Project.
   *  The tables are pasted into `LookupTables` tab.